 Method 4: Method 4: Add or insert the same number of leading zeros to numbers and text with Kutools for Excel

 Functions or formulas may be not easy for you to remember and apply.
 Here is another tricky way, the Add Text utility of Kutools for Excel, to help you insert leading zeros before numbers in selections.

-|Kutools for Excel includes more than 120 handy Excel tools.
-Free to try with no limitation in 30 days.|
+|Kutools for Excel : with more than 300 handy Excel add-ins, free to try with no limitation in 30 days.|

 The Add Text utility of Kutools for Excel supports us to add any specific text and characters before or after the original cell text.
 What's more, we can add specific text between original cell texts.
 No matter which settings you set, you can preview the cell changes in the Preview section.
 Click to know more about this utility.

-Kutools for Excel includes more than 120 handy Excel tools.
-Free to try with no limitation in 60 days.
+Kutools for Excel includes more than 300 handy Excel tools.
+Free to try with no limitation in 30 days.
 Download the free trial now!